Scaling with Collapse: Efficient and Predictable Training of LLM Families: What factors modulate training curve shape?

 \section{What factors modulate training curve shape?}

 \paragraph{Experimental setup.}

 We use a GPT2-like LLM~\citep{radford2019gpt2}, with ALiBi embeddings~\citep{press2022alibi} and SwiGLU~\citep{shazeer2020glu}.
 We train on SlimPajama~\citep{cerebras2023slimpajama}.
 Models are trained with AdamW and $\mup$.
-We use a linear decay-to-zero LR schedule (with warmup over the first 10\% of steps), context length of 2048, and the GPT2 vocabulary.
-Full architecture and tuning details are in \cref{sec:experimental_details}.
+We use a linear decay-to-zero LR schedule, context length of 2048, and the GPT2 vocabulary.
+Full architecture and other details are in \cref{sec:experimental_details}.

 We plot $\ell$ vs.\ \emph{training fraction} $\trainfrac = t/T = tB/D$, with step count $t$, total steps $T$, batch size $B$, and dataset size $D$.
 To reduce noise in small-$B$ settings, we \emph{post hoc} aggregate losses $\ell(\trainfrac)$ using a moving-average filter over a window of 100 steps, smoothing curves without altering the underlying trajectory.
 We also consistently found simply \emph{dividing by the final training loss} (i.e., $\lhat = 0$ in \cref{eq:qiu}) resulted in optimal alignment across scales, so use this for all curves.